 Oren Etzioni, the outgoing CEO of the Allen Institute of AI, reckons open-source developers should not be subject to the same stringent rules as software engineers at private companies.

 “Open-source developers should not be subject to the same burden as those developing commercial software.
-It should always be the case that free software can be provided ‘as is’ — consider the case of a single student developing an AI capability; they cannot afford to comply with EU regulations and may be forced not to distribute their software, thereby having a chilling effect on academic progress and on reproducibility of scientific results,” he told TechCrunch.
+It should always be the case that free software can be provided “as is” – consider the case of a single student developing an AI capability; they cannot afford to comply with EU regulations and may be forced not to distribute their software, thereby having a chilling effect on academic progress and on the reproducibility of scientific results,” he told TechCrunch.

 Most recent AI-related events

-The results for the annual MLPerf inference test, which benchmarks the performance of AI chips from different vendors across numerous tasks in various configurations, has been published this week.
+The results for the annual MLPerf inference test, which benchmarks the performance of AI chips from different vendors across numerous tasks in various configurations, have been published this week.